 The Government has provided a further update regarding legislation for private rental sector possession cases in England and Wales.

-Once the ban is lifted and cases are yet again heard from evictions by bailiffs will be suspended in locked-down areas and over Christmas once the ban.
+Once the ban is lifted and cases are yet again heard, evictions by bailiffs will still be suspended in locked-down areas and over Christmas.
 Exact dates for this have not yet been confirmed by the Government.

 Court proceedings for evictions are due to continue from 21st September.